Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 📜 Reduces the **amount** (not type) of resources needed to craft or upgrade vanilla gear.

-- Focused especially on expensive items like metal weapons and armor
+- Focused especially on metal for weapons and armor
-- Some recipes rebalance material use (e.g. replacing bronze with leather) for game balance
+- Rebalances the material amounts for some recipes (e.g. more wood or leather) for game balance
+- Specific details can be found in the **Docs** tab of the **Nexusmods** page

 🔄 Requires reopening the relevant crafting menu after toggling the config mid-game